materialsproject/fireworks/docs/queue_tutorial.rst

 #.
 Let's reset our database and add three new FireWorks, all from our FireWorker::

-    lpad -l my_launchpad.yaml reset <TODAY'S DATE>
+    lpad reset <TODAY'S DATE>
-    lpad -l my_launchpad.yaml add fw_test.yaml
+    lpad add fw_test.yaml
-    lpad -l my_launchpad.yaml add fw_test.yaml
+    lpad add fw_test.yaml
-    lpad -l my_launchpad.yaml add fw_test.yaml
+    lpad add fw_test.yaml

 #.
 Submit several jobs with a single command::

-    qlaunch -l my_launchpad.yaml -w my_fworker.yaml -q my_qadapter.yaml rapidfire -m 3
+    qlaunch rapidfire -m 3

-   .. note:: You may have noticed that the paths to ``my_fworker.yaml`` and ``my_launchpad.yaml`` are needed in two places.
-The first place is when specifying the ``-l`` and ``-w`` arguments to ``qlaunch``.The second place is inside the ``my_qadapter.yaml`` file.
-The locations when specifying arguments to ``qlaunch`` are read by the head node during submission of your jobs to the queue manager.
-The locations inside ``my_qadapter.yaml``are read by the compute nodes that run your job.
-These locations can be different or the same, but we suggest that they be the same unless your compute nodes cannot access the same filesystem as your head nodes.

    .. important:: The Queue Launcher sleeps between each job submission to give time for the queue manager to 'breathe'.
 It might take a few minutes to submit all the jobs.

    .. important:: The command above submits jobs until you have at most 3 jobs in the queue under your username.
-If you had some jobs existing in the queue before running this command, you might need to increase the ``-q`` parameter.
+If you had some jobs existing in the queue before running this command, you might need to increase the ``-m`` parameter.

 #.
 The rapid-fire command should have created a directory beginning with the tag ``block_``.
 Navigate inside this directory, and confirm that three directories starting with the tag ``launch`` were created.
 The ``launch`` directories contain your individual jobs.

-You've now launched multiple Rockets with a single command!
+You've now launched multiple Rockets with a single command, all through a queueing system!

 Continually submit jobs to the queue
 ====================================